Leonardo DiCaprio: 2002–2009: Work with Martin Scorsese and film production

 Later in 2008, DiCaprio collaborated with Kate Winslet for the drama Revolutionary Road, directed by her then-husband Sam Mendes.
 As both actors had been reluctant to make romantic films similar to Titanic, it was Winslet who suggested that they both work with her on a film adaptation of the 1961 eponymous novel by Richard Yates.
-As she had read the script by Justin Haythe, she found that the plot had little in common with the 1997 blockbuster.
+She found that the script, by Justin Haythe, had little in common with the 1997 blockbuster.
 Playing a couple in a failing marriage in the 1950s, DiCaprio and Winslet spent some time together in preparation, and DiCaprio felt claustrophobic on the small set they used.
 He saw his character as "unheroic", "slightly cowardly" and someone "willing to be just a product of his environment".
 Peter Travers liked DiCaprio's pairing with Winslet and his multi-layered portrayal of an overwhelmed character, and Marshall Sella of GQ called it the "most mature and memorable performance of his lifetime".
 DiCaprio earned his seventh Golden Globes nomination for the film.
 Revolutionary Road grossed $75.9 million against its budget of $35 million.
-He ended the 2000s by producing director Jaume Collet-Serra's psychological horror thriller film Orphan (2009), starring Vera Farmiga (his co-star in The Departed), Peter Sarsgaard and Isabelle Fuhrman.
+He ended the 2000s by producing director Jaume Collet-Serra's psychological horror thriller film Orphan (2009), starring Vera Farmiga, Peter Sarsgaard and Isabelle Fuhrman.
 Although the film received mixed reviews, it was a commercial success.